cmancone/clearskies-docker-compose/example_1_restful_users/README.md

 Naturally, clearskies needs the `env` and `start_response` variables from the WSGI server, so these are passed in as the next argument

 ### Additional dependency injection configuration

+Finally, additional configuration can be provided to the Binding Spec (and therefore to the dependency injection configuration) as named parameters in the `init_application` call.
+In this case we are providing one additional, required configuration: the authentication method.
+This is required by any API handler.  clearskies has some pre-made authentication modes, and in this case we're assigning "public" authentication, which means that no authentication will be required.

+## API Usage